KapadiaNaitik/ReConstruct/README.md

 # ReConstruct
-The site is hosted on www.reconstruct.cf
+The code is hosted on www.reconstruct.cf
 For Login use admin@gmail.com and Password admin